- Dress code for beach wedding invitation

-Being invited to a beach wedding dress wise is the most desirable (even if you live far from a beach) as you can wear the purchases again and again on your next vacation and on weekends.
+Being invited to a beach wedding is the most desirable (even if you live far from a beach) from the view point of the dress.
+You can wear the purchases again and again as an outfit on summer vacation and on weekends.

 Take these five points in mind when shopping for your outfit.

 - When creating your beach-wedding outfit, resist to go for anything flower-power.
 The hippy look had had its time, and it was great back then, but it well passed its prime.
 Today, this look just looks Old Lady and ridiculous on any woman over 40.
 We don’t want to relive our youth again!
 We love who we are now!
 Thus, go for a modern just-right-now look.

 - Go for a maxi or high-low hem dress that still allows you to wear a bra and shapewear.
 Even when you never wear that dress again with a bra and shapewear, at the wedding you should.
 Tons of photos will be taken and you want your girls sit in the right place.

 - When choosing your dress, be aware that there is always some wind at the beach.
 A wide skirt might look like you set the sails.
 Not to mention that it is hard to walk under such conditions.

 - Pick accessories that match the vibe of the dress.
 Make sure to have one trend item.
 More is over-kill and to be avoided as it would be the source for laughter for years to come at family reunions.
 A straw clutch is a nice option for dresses with a floral or ethnic print.
 A small cross-body bag looks great on a striped dress.